chichengcn/gici-open-dataset/README.md

 We provide ground_truth.txt for each dataset.
 The ground truth data is in the frame of fiber optic IMU.
 You should apply a coordinate convertion before comparing the results.

-For the estimators containing IMU, GICI outputs solution in the IMU frame.
-We provide tools converting the ground truth to the IMU frame.
+For the estimators containing IMU, GICI outputs solution in the body frame.
+We provide tools converting the ground truth to the body frame.

 First, you should compile the tools by